 Stops were another essential part of the Turtle Trading strategy.
-Dennis taught his turtles to decide ahead of time at what point the turtle would cut any losses and move on.
-The goal was to keep losses small by limiting the impact emotions could have on a trade.
+Dennis taught his turtles to decide ahead of time when the turtle would cut any losses and move on.
+The goal was to keep losses small by limiting emotions’ impact on a trade.

 This rule was non-negotiable.
 Once the investment reached the predetermined stop price, the turtle had to exit the strategy.
 This helped the turtles avoid a common trap among many traders.
-Often when a trader places a trade, if the trade appears to be losing money, the trader will hang on in the hopes that things will turn around.
+Often when a trader places a trade, if the trade appears to be losing money, the trader will hang on, hoping that things will turn around.
 While this may happen, it rarely does.
 The trader who can accept the loss and move on will often lose far less than the trader who clings to a bad investment.

-Now that we know the rules the turtles used, the question becomes - how successful were they?
-The answer - very successful.
+Now that we know the turtles’ rules, the question becomes – how successful were they?
+The answer – is very successful.

 The experiment lasted for five years.
 Once these five years were up, the turtles had made a combined profit of $175 million.
 Not all traders made it to the end, and due to the highly volatile nature of the Turtle Trading system, there were also plenty of losses among the turtles.
 Still, ultimately, Dennis proved himself correct in believing that anyone can be taught how to trade successfully.

 You can see the fast breakout trading system below from forex.com.

 Application in Today’s Market

 If the turtle’s made $175 million in five years, you may be wondering how soon you can start implementing the Turtle Trading strategy in your portfolio.
 Not so fast.